HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-3 Receiver, Transmitter, Transceiver.md

 > **Key Information:** An *RF power amplifier increases transmitted output power* from a transceiver, while an *RF preamplifier is installed between the antenna and receiver* to improve reception of weak signals.

 - **RF Power Amplifiers**: These *increase the transmitted output power from a transceiver* {{< link id="T7A10" >}}, helping your signal reach further.
 They're particularly useful for HF operations or when you need extra oomph on VHF/UHF.
 Remember that more power is usually not the best solution!
-Before you boost your power, check things like your antenna and feedline—that will almost always give you more bang for your buck.
+Before you boost your power, check things like your antenna and feedline — that will almost always give you more bang for your buck.

    Some VHF/UHF power amplifiers have a *SSB/CW-FM switch that sets the amplifier for proper operation in the selected mode* {{< link id="T7A09" >}}.
 SSB (Single Sideband) and CW (Continuous Wave or Morse code) have different characteristics than FM (Frequency Modulation), so this switch helps the amplifier perform best for each mode.